 Rinse and drain the mung beans.
 Transfer the beans into a rice cooker along with salt.
 Spread the beans evenly on the bottom of cooker.
 Add the water.
 Close the rice cooker lid and set to “Cook”.
 Once the cooker finishes and switches to the “Keep Warm” mode (approximately 20 minutes), open the lid.
 Using a paddle spoon, mash the beans until you no longer see the individual beans.
 The beans should look like mashed potatoes.
 Add the sugar and combine well.
 Transfer the mashed beans onto a plate and allow to cool for 10 minutes.
 It should be warm for this next step.
 Take 1 teaspoon mashed mung bean and roll between your palms, forming a ball.
 Continue making balls until all the mung bean is used.
 (Tip: If your palms become sticky, rinse them with just a bit of water.)

 Peel the ginger and slice into 1/4-inch thick coins.
-In a small saucepan over Medium heat, combine the water and brown sugar.
+In a medium saucepan over Medium heat, combine the water and brown sugar.
 When the syrup just starts to boil, add the ginger slices.
-Cover the pot; turn the heat to Low and let the syrup simmer on the back burner.
+Cover the pot; turn the heat to Low and let the ginger syrup simmer on the back burner.

 Bring a large pot of water to a boil and then turn the heat down to Medium.
 Take 1 Tbsp dough and flatten slightly to form a patty.
 Place a mung bean ball in the center of the dough.
 Gently work the dough around the bean ball.
 Pinch the dough together to seal.
 Gently squeeze between your palms, shaping into a ball.
 Now roll the ball between your palms to make it round.
 (Tip: You don’t want to use this motion the entire time for making the balls.
 This introduces too much air and may cause the balls to explode when boiling.)
 Gently drop the ball into the boiling water.
 Continue with these steps, making the remainder of the balls.

 When the balls float to the top, they are cooked.
-Use a slotted spoon to transfer them into the ginger syrup.
+Use a slotted spoon to transfer them into saucepan with the ginger syrup.
 Continue until all balls are rolled and cooked.
 If you have any leftover dough, make little dough balls.
 (I love these!)
 Once all the balls are cooked, simmer in the ginger syrup for another 10 minutes.